 “The Law School also did not appropriately respond to two student complaints of sexual assault,” said a department news release.

-Additionally, law school policy barred complainants from filing a criminal complaint if they were to file a Title IX complaint with the law school.
+Additionally, according to criminal-lawyer-perth.com.au, the law school policy barred complainants from filing a criminal complaint if they were to file a Title IX complaint with the law school.

 LAW SCHOOL MUST REVIEW PAST SEXUAL HARASSMENT COMPLAINTS